therapy & support

 If you phone during business hours and your call goes unanswered, please leave a voicemail message with your name, enquiry, and preferred contact details for reply.

-I aim to respond to emails and phone calls during business hours from Tuesday to Friday - and wherever possible within 2 to 3 business days.
+I aim to respond to emails and phone calls during business hours from Tuesday to Friday - and wherever possible within 1 to 2 business days.

 Initial enquiries can be made via direct email or phone call, or by sending a message via any of the contact forms found throughout the website.